tschaub/gh-pages/readme.md

 ### Deploying to github pages with custom domain

 Modify the deployment line to your deploy script if you use custom domain.
-This will prevent deployment to remove the domain forom settings in github.
+This will prevent the deployment from removing the domain settings in GitHub.

 ```
 echo 'your_cutom_domain.online' > ./build/CNAME && gh-pages -d build"